Edmonds College Logo

 Credits: 5.0

-Covers the history and importance of human services in society and the values these programs reflect.
-Includes career paths, knowledge, and skills required for effective practice, and the rewards and challenges of working in this field.
-Prerequisite(s): ENGL 099 with a 2.0 or higher or placement in ENGL& 101.
+Covers the history and importance of human services in U.S. society and the values these programs reflect.
+Includes career paths, knowledge, and skills required for effective practice, including the rewards and challenges of working in this field.
+Prerequisite(s): ENGL 99 with a 2.0 or higher or placement in ENGL& 101.

 Course Level Objectives

-2. Identify the major categories of human service and social welfare programs in the U.S., how they are funded, and who they are intended to serve.
+1. Identify the major categories of human services and social welfare programs in the U.S., including identified populations, funding, and adoption.

-4. Describe how political ideology and social policy decisions impact human service program development.
+3. Describe how historical precedent, political ideology, and social policy decisions impact human service program development.

-6. Identify the foundation and specialized knowledge, skills, and abilities required to adequately perform a variety of human service roles.
+4. Identify the foundation and specialized knowledge, skills, and abilities required to adequately perform a variety of human service roles and challenges faced.

 SHS 104: Introduction to Addiction Studies